-- All The port transmits all user messages. - Prompt The port transmits only those messages that require a response from the port device or operator of the port device. - Service The port transmits only those messages that are informative but require no response.
+- All The port transmits all user messages. - Prompt The port transmits only messages requiring a response from the port device or operator of the device. - Service The port transmits only those messages that are informative but require no response.
 For example, "Disconnecting from secondary destination" is a service message. - None The port transmits no user messages.
 Use this setting with caution.